Alcohol server training: United States

 In the United States, this training is taught by a wide range of educational providers.
 The cost, quality and content of training varies widely from program to program, state to state, and even jurisdiction to jurisdiction.
 The term "alcohol server training", as a consequence, is often an umbrella attached to the overall intent of the training, if nothing else.
 This training usually carries some testing and certification, related to local state regulations, but other than the aforementioned few programs are provided nationally.

 Currently, there are 30 states and hundreds of local jurisdictions that regulate alcohol server training.
 Each state and jurisdiction regulate the training in different ways.
-Some will mandate training, meaning they approve and require specific training by law.
+Some U.S. states, such as California, will mandate training, meaning they approve and require specific training by law.
 Others will have voluntary training, which means they don't require the training by law but there are specific perks for completing an approved training course.
 The remainder are considered non-regulated, which means they do not regulate alcohol server training at all.